CanHaskan/BreakPointApp/README.md

 # Breakpoint

-Breakpoint is a social iOS app designed around a feed experience.
+Breakpoint is a social iOS app designed around a feed-based experience.
 Users can share posts, explore community content, and create or join groups based on common interests.
 The app focuses on content sharing, group interaction, and a clean UIKit-based interface.

 ## Features